Cyberpunk: Setting

 Life in Kowloon Walled City has often inspired the dystopian identity in modern media works.

 Cyberpunk writers tend to use elements from crime fiction—particularly hardboiled detective fiction and film noir—and postmodernist prose to describe an often nihilistic underground side of an electronic society.
 The genre's vision of a troubled future is often called the antithesis of the generally utopian visions of the future popular in the 1940s and 1950s.
 Gibson defined cyberpunk's antipathy towards utopian science fiction in his 1981 short story "The Gernsback Continuum", which pokes fun at and, to a certain extent, condemns utopian science fiction.

 In some cyberpunk writing, much of the action takes place online, in cyberspace, blurring the line between actual and virtual reality.
 A typical trope in such work is a direct connection between the human brain and computer systems.
 Cyberpunk settings are dystopias with corruption, computers, and computer networks.

 The economic and technological state of Japan is a regular theme in the cyberpunk literature of the 1980s.
 Of Japan's influence on the genre, William Gibson said, "Modern Japan simply was cyberpunk."
 Cyberpunk is often set in urbanized, artificial landscapes, and "city lights, receding" was used by Gibson as one of the genre's first metaphors for cyberspace and virtual reality.

 The cityscapes of Hong Kong has had major influences in the urban backgrounds, ambiance and settings in many cyberpunk works such as Blade Runner and Shadowrun.
 Ridley Scott envisioned the landscape of cyberpunk Los Angeles in Blade Runner to be "Hong Kong on a very bad day".
 The streetscapes of the Ghost in the Shell film were based on Hong Kong.
 Its director Mamoru Oshii felt that Hong Kong's strange and chaotic streets where "old and new exist in confusing relationships" fit the theme of the film well.
 Hong Kong's Kowloon Walled City is particularly notable for its disorganized hyper-urbanization and breakdown in traditional urban planning to be an inspiration to cyberpunk landscapes.
 During the British rule of Hong Kong, it was an area neglected by both the British and Qing administrations, embodying elements of liberalism in a dystopian context.
 Portrayals of East Asia and Asians in Western cyberpunk have been criticized as Orientalist and promoting racist tropes playing on American and European fears of East Asian dominance; this has been referred to as "techno-Orientalism".

+The city Chongqing in mainland China is often referred to as a "cyberpunk city".